motiejus/makelua/README.md

 Embedded Lua in GNU Make
 ------------------------

-I decided to play a bit with "load" functionality and embedded Lua into Make.
+I decided to play a bit with "load" functionality and dynamically embedded Lua into Make.
 This repository is a good example how to use "load" and actually embed absolutely anything into GNU Make and execute funky stuff in-process.

 Background: GNU Make 4.0 provides GNU Guile (a Lisp dialect) out of the box.
 I wanted to show that with just a little C it is equally possible to embed Lua